squf/it-tools/Graph/onedrive-homefolder/README.md

 This project was developed for a Hybrid Azure AD Joined (HAADJ) environment and serves as a free alternative to paid tools for this specific migration task.

-**Disclaimer:** These scripts worked in my environment as of July 2025.
+> **Disclaimer:** These scripts worked in my environment as of July 2025.
 While they include robust error handling, use them at your own risk.
 For enterprise-grade migrations with support, consider purchasing a dedicated tool like **[ShareGate](https://sharegate.com/)**.

+ShareGate uses a concurrent migration path, the script located here is a sequenced migration, so you are much more likely to run into API throttle limits using this script here.
+For any large or important Enterprise level migration I would strongly suggest purchasing ShareGate over relying on the script provided here (`ODHF.ps1`).

+This script is mostly for personal education and would only be very useful in a smaller environment with fewer than 50 users more than likely.

 -----